DIRACGrid-test/DIRAC/docs/source/AdministratorGuide/InstallingDIRACService/index.rst

           #  User name used to connect the DB server
           User = Dirac # default value
           #  Password for database user acess.
 Must be set for SystemAdministrator Service to work
+          #  Commented out here: you should add the Password entry to the local #DIRACROOT/etc/dirac.cfg file
+          #    so that it won't be propagated to the central cfg (the one exposed by the Configuration Service)
-          Password = XXXX
+          # Password = XXXX
+          #
-          #  Password for root DB user.
+          #  User name and Password for root DB user.
 Must be set for SystemAdministrator Service to work
+          #  Commented out here: you should add the RootPwd entry to the local #DIRACROOT/etc/dirac.cfg file
+          #    so that it won't be propagated to the central cfg (the one exposed by the Configuration Service)
+          # RootUser = admin
-          RootPwd = YYYY
+          # RootPwd = YYYY
+          #
           #  location of DB server.
 Must be set for SystemAdministrator Service to work
           Host = localhost # default
           #  There are 2 flags for small and large installations Set either of them to True/yes when appropriated